mad-nectarine/spark-sample-helloworld/readme.md

 1. install jdk 1.8 and sbt
 2. execute sbt-assembly

-    *※ if you execute on windows, copy this folder to "c:\" before execute below.*
+    *※ if you execute on windows, use "win.compile.bat" in this folder or copy this folder to "c:\" before execute below.*
     ```console
     cd /to-this-folder
     sbt assembly